Poison Ivy (character): Other storylines

-In Countdown #37, the Pied Piper and the Trickster are hiding out in a greenhouse, picking fruits and vegetables from the plants.
+In Countdown #37, Pied Piper and Trickster are hiding out in a greenhouse, picking fruits and vegetables from the plants.
 They run into Ivy, who is talking to her plants (presumably being told that Piper and Trickster hurt them), to which she reacts by tying them up in vines with the intention of killing them.
 She is then shown to have joined the Injustice League Unlimited and is one of the villains featured in Salvation Run.

 In the "Battle for the Cowl" storyline, she is coerced by a new Black Mask into joining his group of villains that aims to take over Gotham.
 She and Killer Croc unsuccessfully attempt to murder Damian Wayne.

 Shortly after, she escapes from Black Mask's control and forms an alliance with Catwoman and Harley Quinn, leading into the ongoing series Gotham City Sirens.

 During Hush's ploy to hurt Batman through hurting his loved ones, Hush kidnaps Catwoman and surgically removes her heart.
 After being saved by Batman, Catwoman is operated on by some of the most gifted surgeons in the world, including Doctor Mid-Nite and Mr. Terrific.
 Zatanna also gives her a magic antidote to help heal her wounds.
 To get even with Hush, Selina enlists the help of Poison Ivy, Harley Quinn, Oracle, Holly Robinson, and Slam Bradley to track down all of Hush's accounts, pilfer them, and leave him penniless.
 Selina pays Holly, Harley, and Ivy over $30 million each, hoping that they would use the funds to leave Gotham to start fresh somewhere else.
 However, Harley uses her money to go on a shopping spree, while Ivy gives her money away to organizations in Madagascar and Costa Rica dedicated to reforestation.

 After rescuing Catwoman from Boneblaster, a new villain trying to make a name for himself, Poison Ivy takes Catwoman back to the Riddler's townhouse.
 When there, Catwoman sees that Ivy has been keeping the Riddler under mind control so that she and Harley could use his townhouse as a hideout.
 Here, Catwoman decides that with Gotham City more dangerous than ever with all the gang wars and a new Batman, a partnership with the other two women would be advantageous.
 However, Ivy fears that Catwoman has lost her edge and prowess, and consults with Zatanna on the nature of Catwoman's injuries.
 Zatanna responds that Catwoman has psychological wounds that would need healing.
 Ivy resolves that she and Harley would provide Catwoman with "positive female reinforcement".
 The three then agree to become a team.
 However, Harley and Ivy have one condition that Catwoman is to reveal to them Batman's secret identity.